-It was due to the audio/musical nature of the brand new running event, AIR:RUN (a fully road-closed audio-inspired 10k and Half Marathon inside Richmond Park, 31st May, 2020), that brought about a very important question; can a single song be performance-enhancing for a runner?
+It was due to the audio/musical nature of the brand new running event, AIR:RUN (a fully road-closed audio-inspired 10k inside Kew Gardens, 15th May, 2021), that brought about a very important question; can a single song be performance-enhancing for a runner?

 This sparked the collaboration between The Running Channel, AIR:RUN, and music producers Brother Music, to create a dance-pop track titled Run With Me.
 This track was built using Professor Karageorghis scientific prescription and compositional analysis combining the ideal tempo, level of syncopation, instrumentation and harmonic progression with psychologically impactful lyrics to motivate the runner towards superior performance.

 Professor Costas Karageorghis is now consulting with the team at AIR:RUN to provide performance-enhancing audio before, during, and after the event.

 Race director, Tom Bedford says "From the creation of AIR:RUN, we wanted to break boundaries and attempt something different.
 Our collaboration with Eastnine has brought about an original concept using technology and audio coaching during a race to motivate runners to achieve their goal.
 A real World First!
 We also wanted to look at how runners can use audio to enhance their performance in training so we reached out to Professor Costas Karageorghis who was influential in the ground-breaking mass-participation event 'Run to the Beat' back in the late noughties.
 Professor Costas Karageorghis has been working with elite runners at Brunel University London to improve athletic performance using audio and I believe that audio technology has caught up with his research and can now be implemented in mass participation running events."